Wizcorp/safe-timers/ReadMe.md

 ### Interval

-To create an `Interval`, use the `setinterval` function:
+To create an `Interval`, use the `setInterval` function:

 **Interval setInterval(Function callback, number interval, mixed arg1, mixed arg2, ...)**

-- Creates and returns an `Interval` instance that will call `callback` after at least every `interval` milliseconds.
+Creates and returns an `Interval` instance that will call `callback` after at least every `interval` milliseconds.
 All arguments passed after the `interval` will be passed to the callback when it gets invoked.

 ```js
 const setInterval = require('safe-timers').setInterval;